Stefouch/sebedius-yearzero-discord-bot/README.md

 The bot's JS source code is under MIT license.

+*FBL* dice's images are courtesy of [insert name].
+Thanks to him/her for sharing them.

-*ALIEN* base and stress dice's images are courtesy of M. Radomir Balint.
+*ALIEN* dice's images are courtesy of M. Radomir Balint.
 Thanks to him for sharing them.

 ## Contact